Great Talent do not Whine – They Leave

 Communicate

 Communication is a critical skill.
-Managers should apply effective communication skills when working with people.
-However, even though many managers imagine that they have excellent communication skills, they still fail with the basics.
+Managers should apply practical communication skills when working with people.
+However, even though many managers imagine having excellent communication skills, they still fail with the basics.
 And here is the bottom line: have open communication, and have it regularly.
-That means conducting one-on-one chats on a consistent basis, such as weekly.
+That means conducting one-on-one chats consistently, such as weekly.
 You might think this a waste of time – but it’s not.
 It’s fundamental!

 Stay curious

-You are working with people, so engage with them, and stay curious.
-Find out a bit more about them, and what motivates them.
+You are working with people, so engage with them and stay curious.
+Find out a bit more about them and what motivates them.
 Moreover, find out how they communicate.
 What is their style – are they introverted or extroverted?
 Do they like more visuals or loads of text?
 This will help you to work better, and the worker will feel more connected.
-That bond is important − research has shown that those who feel valued are more likely to remain, despite more money being offered by other companies.
+That bond is essential − research has shown that those who feel valued are more likely to remain despite more money offered by other companies.

 Be proactive

-One of the greatest things you can do is to not burden your core team with low-level tasks.
+One of the most incredible things you can do is not to burden your core team with low-level tasks.
 This shows disrespect, and you could negatively affect your mutual bond.
-Instead, cultivate that bond, and do it in a cost-effective manner.
-What you can do is to hire a virtual assistant to take care of these low-level tasks.
-Such tasks can be more admin-related work, for instance, managing emails, customer-service work, content creation, and more.
-The benefit for you is that the virtual assistant will be able to do the work for less than you pay your core team members.
-Meanwhile your core team can focus on their work.
+Instead, cultivate that bond and do it cost-effectively.
+You can hire a virtual assistant to take care of these low-level tasks.
+Such tasks can be more admin-related work, such as managing emails, customer-service work, content creation, etc. The benefit for you is that the virtual assistant can do the work for less than you pay your core team members.
+Meanwhile, your core team can focus on their work.
 Plus, your productivity will increase.

 Time to take action

-A manager has an important role within a company.
-In their dealings with the team, they can inadvertently cause friction and be the reason for your great talent upping and leaving.
+A manager has a vital role within a company.
+In their dealings with the team, they can inadvertently cause friction and be the reason for your incredible talent upping and leaving.
 Re-hiring new staff is costly, and finding a replacement for great talent is very difficult.
-There are three small steps you can take to hang on to your top people.
-Communicate, stay curious, and be proactive and hire a virtual assistant – it is that simple.
-Try it out and let us know how it is going for you!
+You can take three small steps to hang on to your top people.
+Communicate, stay curious, be proactive, and hire a virtual assistant – it is that simple.
+Try it out, and let us know how it is going!

 great talent left the office